reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 			withdrawalAmount) -> (account.getBalance() - withdrawalAmount) < 0 ? true : false;
 ```

 So, we have our balance checker ready.
 Now, we'll write a method to withdraw balance.
 We'll take the account object, the withdrawal amount and the above BiPredicate as inputs.
 The output will be the updated account object.
 But, wait, how can we take three inputs in a BiFunction?
 We can't.
-That's why we'll create a Functional Interface on our own: TriFunction:
+That's why we'll create a functional interface on our own: TriFunction:

 ```java
 @FunctionalInterface